Let's take a look at what a typical DDR2 memory module may look like:

 So how does the memory controller know which one of these 8 bytes has been addressed in the request?

 It uses the 3 least significant bits of the physical address as an index to choose the relevant byte.
 Remember when we said that the 'physical' address isn't sent over-the-wire directly to the actual memory?
-This is a perfect example of this; these 3 bytes of the address are never sent to the actual chips at all!
+This is a perfect example of this; these 3 bits of the address are never sent to the actual chips at all!

-So if we take a look at the following addresses, we can see that each one will effect the exact same request by the memory controller to the actual RAM:
+So if we take a look at the following addresses, we can see that each one will effect the exact request by the memory controller to the actual RAM:

 'physical' address actual memory address 0x00f00010 -> 0x00f00010 0x00f00011 -> 0x00f00010 0x00f00012 -> 0x00f00010 0x00f00013 -> 0x00f00010 0x00f00014 -> 0x00f00010 0x00f00015 -> 0x00f00010 0x00f00016 -> 0x00f00010 0x00f00017 -> 0x00f00010